NCHS Media Center/Library Hours

 Monday - Friday, 7:00 am - 3:30 pm

 We want you to learn to explore the Internet safely, research effectively and make responsible decisions online.

-To access all PVSchools services securely (Infinite Campus, GSuite, PVOnline, online textbooks, AR/STAR, Destiny, etc.) using Single Sign On, use the Auth Portal.
+To access all PVSchools services securely (Infinite Campus, GSuite, PVOnline, online textbooks, AR/STAR, Destiny, etc.) using Single Sign On, use the Authorization Portal.
 Type auth.pvschools.net in your browser URL and log in with your PVSchools user name and password.
-There is a new way to log in to AR/STAR.
-Follow this link for directions.
+There is a new way to log in to AR/STAR: Follow this link for directions.

 From Common Sense Media: "Information literacy includes the ability to identify, find, evaluate, and use information effectively.
 From effective search strategies to evaluation techniques, students learn how to evaluate the quality, credibility, and validity of websites, and give proper credit."

 From LibGuide: "Everyone has bias, including the media.
 Find out which way your news leans, what confirmation bias is, how to spot bias, and get examples of bias.
 Confirmation bias is tricky.
 As pertains to news, it basically says that we tend to seek out the sources that confirm our existing bias.
 We tend to watch just the conservative news, or just the liberal news depending on whether our own beliefs lean toward conservative or liberal.
 Not only that, when we view centrist sources, we tend to think of them as leaning to the left or right rather then the center.
 Which means we are not getting the whole picture of news and events in our world.
 How do you get a more complete picture?
 Seek out sources that challenge your bias.
 In other words, get your news from the spectrum of bias: conservative, liberal and centrist sources."
 Visit the Which Way Does Your News Lean to see their review of media bias in major news outlets.
 Keep confirmation bias in mind as you explore research links.